Archie Griffin (rugby union): International career

 Having previously represented Wales U18, in January 2024, Griffin was included in the senior Wales squad for the 2024 Six Nations Championship.
 He made his debut in February 2024, as a replacement in Wales 16-14 Six Nations defeat to England at Twickenham.

+Griffin was selected for the 2025 Wales rugby union tour of Japan.
+He came off the bench in the first test, and was selected to start in the second test.
+Griffin was named in the squad for the 2025 end-of-year rugby union internationals.
+He came off the bench against Argentina and New Zealand, but was given the start against Japan.

+Griffin was named in the squad for the 2026 Six Nations by Steve Tandy.

 Personal life

-Although born in Melbourne, both of his parents are Welsh, with his mother born in Wrexham and his father from Cardiff.
+Although born in Sydney, both of his parents are Welsh, with his mother born in Wrexham and his father from Cardiff.